jke1968/SQL_and_Python_Basics/README.md

-# SQL_Basics
+# SQL_and_Python_Basics
-Examples to illustrate basic SQL statements
+Examples to illustrate basic SQL statements and Python syntax